 Although studies have shown that Metoclopramide is well-tolerated by most dogs, some animals may undergo certain side-effects when treated with this medication.
 Frequently reported side-effects of this drug include hyperactivity, muscle restlessness, or drowsiness, as well as constipation in dogs.

-Some other side-effects that occur in dogs who have been treated with Metoclopramide include:
+Some other Metoclopramide side effects that occur in dogs who have been treated with Metoclopramide include:

 - Abdominal pain